01732 808 626 info@thinkcbt.com

 CBT for Addictions

 The terms substance abuse, addiction and dependence are often used interchangeably to describe unwanted symptoms and behavioural problems that come from the use of a substance or other habit.
-It is helpful however to distinguish between these terms.
+It is helpful, however, to distinguish between these terms.

 Substance abuse generally means using something to excess in a way that interferes with personal responsibilities, relationships or social norms.